-Full CAC meetings will be held on the 3rd Tuesday of every month, 5:30 - 7:00 P.M., 525 Golden Gate Ave., 2nd Floor (NOTE NEW LOCATION) unless otherwise noted.
+Full CAC meetings will be held on the 3rd Tuesday of every month, 5:30 - 7:00 P.M., 525 Golden Gate Ave., 3rd Floor Tuolumne Conference Room unless otherwise noted.
 Meetings are open to the public and are subject to quorum.

 Find current vacancies on the CAC and read the biographies of CAC members here.

-If you are interested in applying for one of the vacancies on the CAC, please fill out and return this application to Teresa Young and she will forward this to the CAC Chair.
+If you are interested in applying for one of the vacancies on the CAC, please fill out and return this application to CAC@sfwater.org.

-For additional information about the CAC or to be added to the email notification list for meeting materials, please contact Teresa Young, CAC Coordinator at (415) 554-3274 or firstname.lastname@example.org.
+For additional information about the CAC or to be added to the email notification list for meetings, please call (415) 554-1816 or email CAC@sfwater.org.